dhellmann/pymotw-3/source/argparse/index.rst

    :start-after: #end_pymotw_header

-The grouping is reflected in the separate "positional arguments" and "optional arguments" section of the help output.
+The grouping is reflected in the separate "positional arguments" and "optional arguments" sections of the help output.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'argparse_default_grouping.py -h'))